PhantomX95/HackerRank/README.md

 Medium/ - Contains intermediate-level exercises.
 Hard/ - Contains advanced-level exercises.

-Each folder contain subdomains folders inside it folders contains individual Python files for each problem, named according to the problem title on HackerRank.
+Each folder contains subdomains, and inside each folder are individual Python files for each problem, named according to the problem title on HackerRank.